martialgallorini/ofOscKinect/README.md

 TODO
 -------

 - add record / play depth image function to use it as « away from kinect » debugging sample

 License
 -------

-auditControl - Graphical user interface for controlling audiovisual devices
+ofOscKinect - Graphical user interface for Kinect and CV detection with OSC features

 Martial GALLORINI (http://www.martialgallorini.com/)